cypress-io/cypress-documentation/content/guides/overview/choosing-testing-type.md

 Let's go over each of these test types, the benefits they bring, things to consider, and scenarios for each.

-## What is End-to-end Testing?
+## What is E2E Testing?

-End-to-end testing is a technique that tests your app from the web browser through to the back end of your application, as well as testing integrations with third-party APIs and services.
+E2E Testing is a technique that tests your app from the web browser through to the back end of your application, as well as testing integrations with third-party APIs and services.
 These types of tests are great at making sure your entire app is functioning as a cohesive whole.

 Cypress runs end-to-end tests the same way users interact with your app by using a real browser, visiting URLs, viewing content, clicking on links and buttons,